qhou/FlyAway/README.md

 # FlyAway
+## Author
+Laura Liu, Alvin Wong, Imhran Khan, Quinn Hou

-##PROJECT DESCRIPTION
+## PROJECT DESCRIPTION
-The project was based on an airline and airport management system.
+This project was based on the airline and airport management system.
 There were 2 types of users:

-*1) Administrators who were airline employees.
+1) Administrators who were airline employees.
-*2) Normal consumers looking to book flights.
+2) Normal consumers looking to book flights.

-*Adminstrators were capable to manipulating and querying certain information about the database that was available to customers.
-For example, administrators were capable of assigning Crewmembers to a certain flight but customers were not.
-There were statistical data that could be queried as well which is located on the statistics tab.
-A number of other functionalities such as deleting and adding flights, changing statuses of customers such that they are checkedin or not.
+Adminstrators were capable of querying specific information of the database that was available to customers.
+For example, administrators could assign crewmembers to a certain flight but customers could not.
+There were also statistical data that could be queried which is located on the statistics tab.
+Other abilities of Administrator include deleting and adding flights, and changing customers' checked-in status.

-##PURPOSE:
+## PURPOSE
-What this project accomplished is that it provides a very good basis for a robust future project.
-The project is designed for further improvement and we all plan on using this as a basis for further project.
+FlyAway was designed for further improvement and there are plans for using FlyAway as a basis for further project.

-##Credits
-Laura Liu, Alvin Wong, Imhran Khan, Quinn Hou